gios2/Walltaker-Explorer/README.md

 Install apk and start it, log into the walltaker site and enjoy.

 <features>
-This app was created for Android 10, if you have a inferior version use the light version of walltaker explorer.
+This app was created for Android 10, if you have a inferior version use the light version of walltaker explorer https://github.com/gios2/Walltaker-Explorer-Light.

 By clicking on the menu on the right you will find Download and center, next to it, exit center.
 Download = click when you have opened an image or video to download it.